Three in one weekend – To Iowa and back – part 2 Saturday and coming home

 The 1-0 lead held up until Iowa, who continued to have the better of the run of play in the second half, scored the equalizer with about 18 minutes to play.
 The tie held up to the end of regulation creating the need for a 15-minute sudden victory overtime and giving rise to the lone situation that could make us arrive at Kinnick Stadium after the start of the football game.
 Maryland was much the aggressor in the first overtime generating five penalty corners and five shots – three of which required saves by Iowa’s goalie.
 The Terps still weren’t able to find the cage and only a special play by Maryland’s freshman goalie, Sarah Holliday, facing down two counterattacking Hawkeyes preserved the tie.
 That effort pushed the game to a second overtime and further diminished our chance of getting to football for kickoff.

 Maryland picked up the game winning goal just about a minute and a half into the second overtime and the Terps had their outright title.
-I congratulated some of the players as they came off the field and Arnie, even more exuberant from the weekend’s second win, hopped on the bus and gave a hearty “Go Terps!” cheer.
+I congratulated some of the players as they came off the field and Arnie, even more exuberant from the weekend’s second win, hopped on the bus and gave a hearty “Go Terps!”

 We retraced our steps toward the car leaving a bit over a mile more to walk to the football stadium.
 As we walked mostly uphill along Melrose Avenue, we encountered a group of four other Maryland fans who had opted for a similar weekend to ours – attending volleyball Friday night and field hockey early Saturday before moving on to the football game.
 They, however, had the good sense to fly rather than making a pair of 16-hour drives in a four-day period.

-Fortunately, the rainstorm I mentioned above that had swept through Iowa City Friday night and into Saturday morning and had passed by the time of the scheduled kickoff and we would even have a few minutes of sunshine during the contest.
+Fortunately, the rainstorm I mentioned above that had swept through Iowa City Friday night and into Saturday morning had passed by the time of the scheduled kickoff and we would even have a few minutes of sunshine during the contest.

 We went into Kinnick Stadium from the main gate area on the Melrose Avenue side and, of course, the seats I’d bought were on the opposite side of the building – about as far from our entry point as they could have been.
 However, perhaps because of a television delay from an earlier game, our game hadn’t yet started.
 We walked around the stadium and, had we not misread the signs and gone to the wrong section, would have seen the kickoff.
 That play occurred while we were in the concourse walking to our proper seats.